rupav/FITBIT/README.md

 for score, k-fold cross-validation is udes, with k/cv = 10 for both classifiers

-Conclusion: RandomForestClassifier was found better than DecisionTreeClassifier
+Conclusion: RandomForestClassifier was found better than DecisionTreeClassifier.